MinimSecure/unum-sdk/Build.md

                version is built, the release captures no log_dbg() output and runs process monitor restarting the main process in case of unhandled failures.
-ADD_TARGET=<path> - use this if the hardware kind files are not stored in
+ADD_TARGET=&lt;path&gt; - use this if the hardware kind files are not stored in
                     the open source repository (see below).

 The hardware kind/model files can be stored within the open source repository